GAlin120/Sun/README.md

 sunPosition
 Calculating the sun's azimuth and its altitude above the horizon at any time at the point with given coordinates is on the agenda.
-We calculate azimuth from the north in a clockwise direction.
+Calculating azimuth from the north in a clockwise direction.
 Source:
   Used this algorithm: http://stjarnhimlen.se/comp/tutorial.html Thanks to Paul Schlyter, Stockholm, Sweden. email: pausch@stjarnhimlen.se or WWW: http://stjarnhimlen.se/